Christazel/Christazel/README.md

-- 👋 Hi, I’m @Christazel
+- 👋 Hi, I’m Christazel
 - 👀 I am interested in becoming a programmer